 Harvester Ant Prevention

-Harvester ants pose a significant threat to humans and pets due to their aggressive nature, painful stings and ability to damage the appearance of lawns and gardens.
-If you suspect a harvester ant infestation on your property, it is best to contact a licensed pest management professional for removal.
+Harvester ants pose a significant threat to humans and pets due to their aggressive nature, painful stings, and ability to damage the appearance of lawns and gardens.
+If you suspect an ant infestation on your property, it is best to contact a licensed pest management professional for removal.

 Don’t wait until your home is overrun by ants.
 Contact The Hitmen Termite & Pest Control today!